皇家华人

 See how farmers are taking actions, both large and small, to create habitats for bees and other insects.

-The aim of the week is to raise awareness of the importance of pollinators, and share ideas, actions and activities that highlight the ways in which everyone can help bees and other pollinators to thrive.
+The groups share ideas, actions and activities that highlight the ways in which everyone can help bees and other pollinators to thrive.

 Each year are celebrated to recognise examples of exceptional initiatives undertaken by local authorities, community groups, farmers and businesses to support pollinators.